 The graduation of all of our children from college ~

-The death of our beautiful Chicago Son by suicide ~
+The death of our beautiful Josh by suicide ~

-The decision to complete the work I had begun, so that now I find myself a seminary graduate, a spiritual director, and a mother, learning to live in the context of shattering loss.
+The decision to complete the work I had begun, so that now I find myself a pastor, a spiritual director, and the mother of three, two here and one not, learning to live in the context of shattering loss.

-Metanoia is a Greek word with a more expansive definition than its frequent translation as "repentance" ~ its meaning incorporates the idea of a turn in direction, a change of heart.
-I am not yet ready for such a transformation, but I am experiencing slight nudges toward whatever life will be in the wake of the devastation that loss of a child entails.
-A return to what once was is foreclosed, but I am willing to think in terms of inclination toward something new.
+In the years immediately after Josh's death, I blogged under the title Metanoia -- a Greek word with a more expansive definition than its frequent translation as "repentance," with a meaning that incorporates the idea of a turn in direction, a change of heart.
+I am still not yet ready for such a transformation, but I have moved toward whatever life will be in the wake of the devastation that loss of a child entails.